Sites

 - Customer Linking

-- Texture determines the utility territory, ISO, and (if applicable) the wholesale market for that Site's coordinates.
+- Territory Assignment: Determining the utility territory, ISO, and wholesale market for that Site's coordinates

 - Device/Utility Data Sync